opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 OpenSearch builds using Java 11 at a minimum.
 This means you must have a JDK 11 installed with the environment variable `JAVA_HOME` referencing the path to Java home for your JDK 11 installation, e.g. `JAVA_HOME=/usr/lib/jvm/jdk-11`.

 By default, the test tasks use bundled JDK runtime, configured in `buildSrc/version.properties` and set to JDK 17 (LTS).
 Other kind of test tasks (integration, cluster, ... ) use the same runtime as `JAVA_HOME`.
 However, since OpenSearch supports JDK 8 as the runtime, the build supports compiling with JDK 11 and testing on a different version of JDK runtime.
 To do this, set `RUNTIME_JAVA_HOME` pointing to the Java home of another JDK installation, e.g. `RUNTIME_JAVA_HOME=/usr/lib/jvm/jdk-8`.
-Alernatively, the runtime JDK version could be provided as the command line argument, using combination of `runtime.java=<major JDK version>` property and `JAVA<major JDK version>_HOME` environment variable, for exampe `./gradlew -Druntime.java=17 ...` (in this case, the tooling expects `JAVA17_HOME` environment variable to be set).
+Alternatively, the runtime JDK version could be provided as the command line argument, using combination of `runtime.java=<major JDK version>` property and `JAVA<major JDK version>_HOME` environment variable, for example `./gradlew -Druntime.java=17 ...` (in this case, the tooling expects `JAVA17_HOME` environment variable to be set).

 To run the full suite of tests you will also need `JAVA8_HOME`, `JAVA11_HOME`, and `JAVA14_HOME`.
 They are required by the [backwards compatibility test](./TESTING.md#testing-backwards-compatibility).